 What are the White Villages –

-Mainly located within the Sierra de Grazalema Natural Park, Andalusia’s White Villages (or Pueblos Blancos in Spanish) are historic hill towns which offer authentic Andalusian culture and breathtaking views.
-Further, the villages are characterised, as their names would suggest, by charming whitewashed walls with colourful red-tiled roofs.
+Mainly located within the Sierra de Grazalema Natural Park, Andalusia’s White Villages (or Pueblos Blancos in Spanish) are historic hill towns which offer authentic culture and breathtaking views… Characterised, as their names would suggest, by charming whitewashed walls, travelling between them makes for the perfect Andalucia Road Trip!

 So, if you like picturesque villages with endearing locals, then the Pueblos Blancos are for you… However, you’d actually need several days to explore and discover all the White Villages!
 Thus, if (like me) you only have one day to spare, most people tend to visit the villages of Zahara de la Sierra and Grazalema as they’re on the way to Ronda, the largest of the ‘villages’.